Buying

 there will be notaire's fees (including stamp duty), which are usually

-about 6-8 per cent of the net purchase price.
+about 4-6 per cent of the net purchase price.
 You will also have to pay

-the French agent's fees and these can vary from 4-15 per cent, though
+the French agent's fees and these can vary from 6-10 per cent.
+The price displayed in a French agent's

 window should include the agent's fee (the price will be followed by the

-letters FAI. if this is the case).
+letters FAI, if this is the case).
 However, it will not include the

-though you may be asked to sign a promesse d'achat, especially if you
+can be arranged by correspondence.
+You may also be asked to sign a promesse

 are making an offer below the mandated house price.
 This shows the